 - Preliminary Project Stage, including activities such as evaluating alternatives, determining needed technology, and selecting a SBITA vendor.
 Outlays in this stage should be expensed as incurred. - Initial Implementation Stage, including all ancillary charges necessary to place the subscription asset into service.
-Outlays in this stage generally should be capitalized as an addition to the subscription asset. - Operation and Additional Implementation Stage, including activities such as subsequent implementation activities, maintenance, and other activities for a government's ongoing operations

-Summary of Significant Accounting Policies (continued) related to a SBITA.
+Outlays in this stage generally should be capitalized as an addition to the subscription asset. - Operation and Additional Implementation Stage, including activities such as subsequent implementation activities, maintenance, and other activities for a government's ongoing operations related to a SBITA.
 Outlays in this stage should be expensed as incurred unless they meet specific capitalization criteria.